The ESCP MBA in International Management: What You Need To Know

 Ever wondered where the word “entrepreneur” comes from?
-The term was coined by a chap named Jean-Baptiste Say, who was one of the founders of ESCP way back in 1819.
-Although ESCP might be the respected veteran of the European business education scene, for many years it was best known for its very well-regarded executive education and master’s courses.
-But in 2017 the school launched an MBA.
+The term was coined by someone named Jean-Baptiste Say, who was one of the founders of ESCP Business School back in 1819.
+Since then, the School has chosen to teach responsible leadership, open to the world and based on European multiculturalism.

 The MBA also has a career development program called I-LEAP, which aims to help students identify professional objectives, understand their career prospects, and give them advice, data, and tools to be successful.
 There are courses in Professional Self-Knowledge, Personal Career Growth, and Career Goal Setting, and students can use professional careers coaches to give them a boost.

 For career-changers, a four- to six-month internship is available, and there are bootcamps on Consulting, Banking, Tech, and Marketing led by alumni on how to be recruited by the leading companies in these sectors.
-The school’s career service — which has a branch on each of the six campuses — offers coaching and workshops, company visits, and job fairs that attract 130 companies per year.
-The school says it has access to a massive 30,000 internship opportunities each year.
+The school’s career service — which has a branch on each of the six campuses — offers coaching and workshops, company visits, and job fairs that attract 130+ companies per year.
+The school says it has access to a massive 50,000 internship and job opportunities each year.

 - With 6 campuses in Berlin, London, Madrid, Paris, Turin, and Warsaw